Professional Exchange Preparation

 Being Culturally Respectful

-Please show respect for the cultures we are visiting by observing local customs concerning appropriate dress, particularly in sacred places.
+Please show respect for the cultures we are visiting by observing local customs concerning appropriate dress, actions, and speech everywhere, and particularly in sacred spaces.
 Your National Guide is always available to answer any questions that you may have regarding this.
-If it is necessary to use a cell phone during the professional meetings or group cultural activities, please do so privately.
-Smoking is rarely an issue these days, but if you do smoke, please do so only away from the group.

 Professional Meetings